isabella232/twinkle-star/README.md

 # Twinkle Star

 Twinkle Star is a cute and fun juvenile script.
-It comes in two styles: A Script style with has a more feminine quality while the more legible casual forms are easier for children to read.
+It comes in two styles: A Script style with a more curvy quality and a casual style with more children writing resemblance.

 ![Sample Image](documentation/image1.png)